-Fatal Car Accidents In Washington DC
+Fatal Accidents In Washington DC

 The NHTSA reported that in 2017, there were over 37,000 vehicle traffic fatalities.
-Unfortunately, car accidents remain a leading cause of death for people throughout the country.
+Unfortunately, accidents remain a leading cause of death for people throughout the country.
 All drivers and others sharing the road, including bicyclists and pedestrians, are at risk of suffering fatalities in a vehicle crash.
 When someone close to you has been fatally injured in an accident that was not their fault, you may pursue a wrongful death lawsuit against the at-fault driver.
-Washington, D.C. car accident attorney Roger Gelb has extensive experience securing compensation for loved ones following a wrongful death due to the negligence of others.
-Recognized as one of the leading personal injury attorneys in the area, Roger Gelb has secured multi million dollar recoveries on behalf of his clients.
+Washington, D.C. accident attorney Roger Gelb has extensive experience securing compensation for loved ones following a wrongful death due to the negligence of others.
+Recognized as one of the leading personal injury attorneys in the area, Roger Gelb has secured multi-million dollar recoveries on behalf of his clients.

 Wrongful Death Lawsuits

-Wrongful death lawsuits must be filed within a designated period of time in order for the court to hear the claims.
+Wrongful death lawsuits must be filed within a certain period of time in order for the court to hear the claims.
 These procedural rules are important.
 The court will bar your claim if it is not brought within two years from the date of death.
 An experienced attorney will ensure that your claims are filed in a timely manner.

 In Washington, D.C, a representative of the deceased’s estate brings a survival action claim.
 These claims include the damages directly suffered by the victim.
-In other words, economic damages would include the wages and benefits the victim would have been able to earn had they lived their expected lifetime.
-Recovery is also available for conscious pain and suffering endured between the time of the accident and resulting injuries and the time of death.
+In other words, economic damages include the wages and benefits the victim would have earned had they lived their expected lifetime.
+Recovery is also available for conscious pain and suffering you endure due to your accident.
+Discuss Your Legal Claim with an Accident Attorney in Washington, D.C.